The Best Coffee Crème Brûlée | 6 Ingredients

 - Heavy whipping cream – the high fat in the cream will add richness and give the crème brûlée a creamy texture.

 - Egg yolks – these are key to perfect custard!
-Not only do they emulsify the custard, but the protein in the yolks also thickens the cream.
+Not only do they emulsify the custard, but they also thicken the cream.
 (P.S. don’t worry if one of the yolks breaks.
 It happens. 🤪)

 - Sugar – this will add sweetness to the custard – just a bit!
 Crème brûlée shouldn’t be too sweet.